ResearchKit/SageResearch/README.md

 # SageResearch-AppleOS
 Sage Research SDK is an open source software framework for modeling shared classes for use in research projects.

+## Documentation

+Reference documentation for the ResearchSuite and ResearchSuiteUI modules can be found (https://erin-mounts.github.io/sageresearch/Documentation/index.html "here.")

 ## License

 Sage Research SDK is available under the BSD license: